DataDog/datadog-trace-agent/config/README.md

 ## Logging
 Unlike dd-agent, the trace-agent does not configure it's own logging and relies on the process manager to redirect it's output.
-While standard installs (`deb`, `rpm`) will log output to `/var/log/datadog/trace-agent.log`, any non-standard install should attempt to handle STDOUT in a sane way
+While standard installs (`apt-get`, `yum`) will log output to `/var/log/datadog/trace-agent.log`, any non-standard install should attempt to handle STDERR in a sane way